Your offer of accommodation at Sussex is subject to a satisfactory criminal convictions disclosure by you to us.

 You will be asked to make this disclosure so that we may discharge our safeguarding obligations, for the benefit of all students residing in University accommodation.

-Certain criminal convictions may result in the provisional offer of accommodation being withdrawn or conditions placed upon your offer.
+Certain criminal convictions may result in you not receiving an offer of accommodation or conditions placed upon your offer.
 We will only ask you about relevant unspent criminal convictions.

 Evaluation of your criminal convictions disclosure will be undertaken by the Director for the Student Experience (or their nominee), to ensure that all processing relating to your disclosure is in accordance with our data protection policy [PDF 29KB] and privacy notice.